On the shape of air bubbles trapped in ice: Conclusion

-Our model is written in the most parsimonious fashion; it describes well the pores with as few parameters and mechanisms as possible.
+Our model is written in the most parsimonious fashion; it describes the pores well with as few parameters and mechanisms as possible.
 It could be extended to take into account the impact of neighbor bubbles on the concentration field~\cite{yoshimura2008}.
-Mathematical analysis could also be extended to the case in which the freezing rate is not constant but decrease like $t^{-1/2}$ as the freezing front moves away from the thermostat, which is a more common situation~\cite{thievenaz2019a}.
-This work is applicable to measuring the freezing history of porous ice.
+Mathematical analysis could also be extended to the case in which the freezing rate is not constant but decreases as the freezing front moves away from the thermostat~\cite{thievenaz2019a}.
+Our work is applicable to measuring the freezing history of porous ice.
 It could also be used to help the design of porous freeze-cast materials.